ropensci/rcites/cran-comments.md

-This is a minor release that mainly improves tests (tests have been reviewed, http requests have been recorded using vcr) and the testing environment (see below).
-Minor bugs have been squashed along the way.
+This is a minor release that mainly improves tests (following the recent changes in vcr) and improve code format as well as the set_token() function.

+## Problems fixed

+* In the latest submission, the command `R CMD check --as-cran --run-donttest rcites_1.3.0.tar.gz` was stuck in a infinite while loop (a token was expected to be set and was not).
+I fixed this problem, I use a for loop with 5 attempts.
+I also removed the line in the example, the documentation of the function is clear enough about this feature.
+* After re-reading some of the CRAN policy about examples, I have added a comment to every \donttest that are used to example why they won't work.
+* I ran the command `R CMD check --as-cran --run-donttest rcites_1.3.0.tar.gz` and it worked (took < 3min to run locally).

 ## Test environments